 Nevertheless, similar to the link between social roles and social interactions, power relations were not experienced or interpreted in the same way by all participants.
 For each of the four ways in which 'power' is manifest in interactions there were few individuals who 'bucked' the trend and saw things differently (see 5.4.3).
 This possibly suggests that those individual constructed identities which might help them 'escape' the power relations.
 Power relations undoubtedly exist within social interactions; and power relations can help understand the majority of participant's identities in relation to their L2 communication.
-However, just as social roles do not absolutely determine the types of interactions everyone will have, the power relations manifested during interaction identically.
+However, just as social roles do not absolutely determine the types of interactions everyone will have, the power relations manifested during interactions do not mean that everyone will experience and interpret the same type of interaction identically.
 Thus participants with the same identity report different interaction experiences and even people with the same identities in identical interactions may possibly experience and respond to these encounters differently.
 So in terms of understanding the types of interactions that L2 learners have and their conduct within these interactions the conclusion is that identity remains a helpful tool, however there are few exceptional cases.